USS Gato (SS-212): January – April 1942

 After shakedown at New London, Connecticut, Gato departed 16 February 1942 via the Panama Canal for San Francisco, California, where she underwent additional training.
 She was at periscope depth while conducting a trim dive in the Pacific Ocean off the entrance to San Francisco Bay on 23 March 1942 when the U.S. Navy TC-class blimp TC-13 mistook her for a Japanese submarine and attacked her with four 325 lb depth charges.
 The first two depth charges landed within 50 yd of her periscope and the second pair exploded as she dived to a depth of 120 ft.
 She suffered extensive damage but no casualties.
-It was the only friendly fire incident between a U.S. Navy blimp and a submarine of World War II.
+It was the only friendly fire incident between a U.S. Navy blimp and a submarine during World War II.

-After repairs at Mare Island Navy Yard at Mare Island, California, Gato was ready for sea again on 27 March 1942.
+After repairs at Mare Island Navy Yard in California, Gato was ready for sea again on 27 March 1942.
 She subsequently proceeded to Pearl Harbor, Hawaii.